kaneyxx/PocketToNotion/README.md

 ```
 - Pocket
 > 1. Go to https://getpocket.com/developer/apps/new create your app (Remember checking all permissions!)
-> 2. Get the consumer key, and decide your redirect_uri
+> 2. Get the consumer key, and decide your redirect_uri (e.g. http://www.google.com)

 - Notion
 > 1. Go to https://www.notion.so/my-integrations and get your Internal Integration Token